-- The appropriate administrator(s) shall consider any training proposal(s), and respond in writing regarding the training proposal(s). - Upon request of the Union, the appropriate administrator(s) shall meet with the Union and a reasonable number of affected employees to discuss the training proposal.
+- 16.17 Employees may prepare and present training proposals for bargaining unit employees.
+The Union also may submit such proposals to the Human Resources Office. - 16.18 The appropriate administrator(s) shall consider any training proposal(s), and respond in writing regarding the training proposal(s). - Upon request of the Union, the appropriate administrator(s) shall meet with the Union and a reasonable number of affected employees to discuss the training proposal.
 Such a meeting shall be held at a time and place mutually agreeable to the appropriate administrator and the Union.